 15 ways to stay safe online

 Now are the ways on how to be safe online.
 Above, we’ve mentioned what Privacy is, what Security is, and some reasons why you require knowing how to be safe online.
 We’ve even given some online safety tips.
 However, this is not enough.
 So here, we will provide 15 ways of staying safe online and online safety tips.

 1. Get a VPN and always use it.

 How to stay safe online using a VPN?
 Firstly, what is a VPN?
 A Virtual Private Network is a piece of software that allows you online anonymity by masking your IP address that could have been exposed to your ISP or anyone trying to see your location and who you are.
 It also lets you change your IP address to a place of your choice, allowing you to access sites and content that might not be available in your country.
 To learn more about VPNs and what they can do, click here, to be directed to our article on VPNs.

 2. Use Powerful Anti-malware and Keep It Updated

 knowing how to be safe online means knowing powerful Anti-malware software.
 Anti-malware is software that protects your devices from other malicious software.
 What the software will do is it will scan your device, either automatically or whenever you want it to, to check if malware may be harbouring somewhere you can’t see.

 As there is more and more high-tech anti-malware software all the time, the malware will become stronger to try and breakthrough.
 Therefore, you must update your anti-malware every time they ask you to.
-To read more and learn even more about how to stay safe online, click here to be redirected to our Anti-malware article.

 3. Use Unique Passwords for Every Login